php-fig/fig-standards/proposed/path-matching-meta.md

 ### 1.1 TL;DR

-Finds actual paths on a file system for logical paths, such as FQCNs ("\Acme\Demo\Parser") or URI paths ("/acme/demo-package/show.html.php"), using a mapping of logical paths to file system paths.
+Finds file system paths for logical paths, such as FQCNs ("\Acme\Demo\Parser") or URI paths ("/acme/demo-package/show.html.php").
 The separator character can be chosen by the implementation.

 Example: